braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_user_update.md

 * Fields related to push token imports
 {% endalert %}

-As an example, users who receive the following User Update Step will have the VIP Member attribute set to `true`.
+As an example, users who receive the following User Update step will have the VIP Member attribute set to `true`.

 ![][3]